josielbruk/manage-tests/README.md

 ### How It Works

+### Pipeline Files

-- **GitHub Actions Workflow** (`.github/workflows/review-apps-build.yaml`):
+- **GitHub Actions Workflow** (`.github/workflows/review-apps-publish.yaml`):
   - Runs on PR open and updates.
   - Builds Docker images named and tagged as `pr-<number>-app:<sha>` for the frontend and `pr-<number>-db:<sha>` for the database.
   - Pushes images to GitHub Container Registry (`ghcr.io`).
   - Generates artifact attestation for provenance.
   - Outputs PR number and Docker image tag.
+  - Purpose: Build and publish Docker images for ephemeral Review Apps triggered by PRs.

+- **Azure DevOps Build & Deploy Pipeline** (`.azuredevops/azure-pipelines.yml`):
+  - Purpose: Build, push, deploy, and clean up ephemeral Review App environments for feature branches and PRs.

-- **Azure DevOps Pipeline** (see `.azuredevops/pr-trigger-pipeline.yml`):
+- **Azure DevOps Trigger Pipeline** (`.azuredevops/review-apps-trigger-pipeline.yaml`):
-  - Can be triggered from GitHub Actions.
-  - Receives PR number, SHA, and Docker tag as parameters.
+  - Purpose: Triggered by GitHub PR events, receives PR number, SHA, and Docker tag to deploy and manage ephemeral environments for feature review and testing.
-  - Deploys containers to Azure Container Apps for the PR environment.
-  - Cleans up environments when PR is closed/merged.

 ### Usage